Benjamin C. Esty

 Best-selling and New Cases by Ben Esty

 Best-selling (most popular) Cases:

-> Strategy and finance, Strategic commitments, DCF valuation
+> Strategic positioning and commitments, DCF valuation, Forecasting

 > Payout policy, Financial strategy, Capital structure

 4) Consolidated Rail Corp.
 (Conrail A&B, HBS #298006, #298095)

 > Use of multiples, Bidding strategies, Takeover defenses, Game theory